emqx/deploy-emqx-to-azure-with-terraform/README.md

 > emqx_package must is a zip file and doesn't contain other zip file

-> You should apply for an emqx license if you want more than 10 quotas when deploying emqx enterprise. terraform apply -auto-approve -var="emqx_package=/path/emqx.zip" -var="emqx_lic=${your_lic_content}"
+> You should apply for an emqx license if you want more than 10 quotas when deploying emqx enterprise.
+terraform apply -auto-approve -var="emqx_package=/path/emqx.zip" -var="emqx_lic=${your_license_content}"

 After applying successfully, it will output the following: